8 Mental and Emotional Issues That Affect Men’s Sex Lives

 These symptoms, along with the common ones — fatigue, anhedonia, anxiety, shame, feelings of hopelessness and worthlessness, and mood swings — cause a host of male sexual issues:

 - Reduced feelings of closeness with loved ones

-- Doubts around how to think, talk, or initiate intimacy
+- Doubts about how to think, talk, or initiate intimacy

 - A low or absent sex drive